zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 ## Attention
 The script placed on our lab computer is well-written and the environment has been set up.
 The script on GitHub has no complete path for example run and argument for base calling.
-Please change the guppy base calling command line in the script if the kits are changed.
+Please modify the guppy base calling command line in the script if the kits are changed.
 Create a conda environment with the yml file to run the script if using the script at a place other than our lab computer's specific account.

 ## Manual of using the script: